| |

 We

-for a walk on his lead, as it instantly became a battle of wills,
+on his lead, as it instantly became a battle of wills, and more importantly

-The Result, Happy Dog and Happy Owners!
-Well worth the small
+Happy Dog and Happy Owners!
+Well worth the small investment in time

 Thanks